CodiceApp/docs/contributing.md

 ### Contributing documentation
 #### Determining version to edit
-Rules are very similiar to contributing to Codice core - any change meant for all actively supported versions should go into `master` branch and fixes for a specific branch should target this version's branch (e.g. `v.0.4`).
+Rules are very similar to contributing to Codice core - any change meant for all actively supported versions should go into `master` branch and fixes for a specific branch should target this version's branch (e.g. `v.0.4`).